tegonal/minimalist/README.md

 </code-combine-dependent-arb>

+`combineDependent` takes a factory which creates an `ArbArgsGenerator` based on a value this `ArgsGenerator` creates and then uses `ArbArgsGenerator.generateOne` to combine the value with one value of this other generator.
-`combineDependent` taking a factory which creates an `ArbArgsGenerator` also exists on `SemiOrderedArgsGenerator` and even on `OrderedArgsGenerator` where the resulting generator is then an `SemiOrderedArgsGenerator`.
+It also exists on `SemiOrderedArgsGenerator` and even on `OrderedArgsGenerator` where the resulting generator is an `SemiOrderedArgsGenerator`.
 Following an example:

 <code-combine-dependent-ordered>